-- 2.4 Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, irrespective of whether the child is aware of what is happening.
+- 2.4 Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
-Sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue (which is classed within a broader range of issues known as peer-on-peer abuse) in education and all staff should be aware of it and of the school policy and procedures for dealing with it.
-The school response to peer-on-peer abuse is detailed within Appendix C of this policy. - 2.5 Child sexual exploitation is also sexual abuse; it involves children and young people receiving something, for example accommodation, drugs, gifts, or affection, in exchange for performing sexual activities, or having others perform sexual activities on them.
-It could take the form of grooming of children; to take part in sexual activities or to post sexual images of themselves on the internet. - 2.6 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy, for example, due to maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing, and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care givers); or ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - 2.7 Depending on the age and capacity of the child, staff should be aware of possible selfneglect-where a child may not be following medical guidance or taking medication as prescribed.
-Where this is this the case, this should be raised as a safeguarding concern.
+Sexual abuse is not solely perpetrated by adult males.
+Women can also commit acts of sexual abuse, as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue (which is classed within a broader range of issues known as child-on-child abuse) in education and all staff should be aware of it and of the school policy and procedures for dealing with it.
+The school response to child-on-child abuse is detailed within Appendix C of this policy. - 2.5 Child sexual exploitation is also sexual abuse; it involves children and young people receiving something, for example accommodation, drugs, gifts, or affection, as a result of them performing sexual activities, or having others perform sexual activities on them.
+It could take the form of grooming of children, e.g., to take part in sexual activities or to post sexual images of themselves on the internet. - 2.6 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy, for example, because of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing, and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - 2.7 Depending on the age and capacity of the child, staff should be aware of possible selfneglect, e.g., where a child may not be following medical guidance or taking medication as prescribed.
+Where this is this the case this should be raised as a safeguarding concern.